Angelonius/Project-Tondo/README.md

 v.1.6: Updated the Land and Water Unit maintenance values to make it work with the base game.

 v.1.7: Removed the Lantaka and placed it in Project Lantaka.

+v.1.8: Removed the Wet Farm and transferred it to Project Paddy Field, added in the Dye Market.